-Follow robust COVID-19 infection control procedures, as set out in government guidance for pandemic coronavirus here.
-This includes information on PPE, decontamination and waste.

-Key points from this guidance, as they apply in a UDC context, have been summarised at Appendix 3.
+- Follow robust COVID-19 infection control procedures, as set out in government guidance for pandemic coronavirus here.
+This includes information on PPE, decontamination and waste. - Key points from this guidance, as they apply in a UDC context, have been summarised at Appendix 3.
 This includes detail around PPE requirements based on the type of urgent care being provided (aerosol generating or non-aerosol generating procedure).

-Advice on the supply of PPE is here.

-To find your NHS regional infection prevention and control team, search 'infection prevention control + your NHS region'.
+- Advice on the supply of PPE is here. - To find your NHS regional infection prevention and control team, search 'infection prevention control + your NHS region'.

-Appendix 1: Approaches for shielded patients and patients at increased risk
+Appendix 1: Approaches for clinically vulnerable/clinically extremely vulnerable patients